bjjjitsjournal-oss/JitsPlannerPro/IOS_IAP_SETUP.md

 ## Summary

 ✅ **What we built**:
-- Native iOS in-app purchase flow
+- Native iOS in-app purchase flow with 2 tiers
 - RevenueCat integration for cross-platform subscriptions
 - Automatic sync to backend database
 - Restore Purchases functionality
 - Subscription status tracking
+- Price adjustment capability for future updates

 ✅ **What you need to do**:
-1. Create subscription products in App Store Connect
+1. Create both subscription products in App Store Connect:
+   - BJJ Enthusiast: $9.99/month
+   - Gym Pro: $99.99/month
-2. Configure RevenueCat with products and entitlements
+2. Configure RevenueCat with both products and entitlements
-3. Add `VITE_REVENUECAT_IOS_SDK_KEY` to environment
+3. Add `VITE_REVENUECAT_IOS_SDK_KEY` and `REVENUECAT_API_KEY` to environment
 4. Test with sandbox tester account
 5. Submit for App Store review

-🎉 Your iOS app is ready for paid subscriptions!
+🎉 Your iOS app is ready for paid subscriptions with flexible pricing!